kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 ---
 **MIH Affordability**
 Mandatory Inclusionary Housing (MIH) is a zoning tool in NYC requiring developers to include affordable units in residential projects.
 However, affordability is based on fixed percentages of the Area Median Income (AMI), which often doesn't reflect local residents' financial realities.
-**Affordability Analysis**
+**Custom Affordability Metric**
 This project compares AMI-based metrics with those tailored to median renter incomes in community districts, highlighting gaps and evaluating alignment with actual economic conditions.
+Formulas are attached at the end of the project.
 **Why Calculate Affordability This Way?**
 The "one-third of income" rule is a practical benchmark for housing affordability, but AMI-based thresholds can overgeneralize in diverse areas like NYC.
 District-specific metrics, reflecting local renter incomes, provide a clearer picture of affordability challenges.